jkubalek-snakestack/WWH_Company-Synergizer/docs/system_overview.md

 ## Data Flow Overview

 1. Ingest profiles using JSON files or API integrations.
+   - Free-form narratives can be converted into structured profiles with the `NarrativeParser` (exposed in the CLI via the `--narrative` flag) which leverages LLMs to extract capabilities, needs, and contextual signals.
 2. Apply templates and tiering rules to ensure consistent metadata and grouping.
 3. Populate the knowledge graph and update analytics indexes.
 4. Run the `SynergyEngine` to produce opportunities (pair, triad, cluster).